 Cottage Gardens often give the appearance of cheerful simplicity.
 In reality, the creator of the garden,Major Lawrence Johnston, was an avid collector of garden plants.
 The Major, went on exotic plant hunting expeditions to Yunnan, China in 1930 and South Africa in 1927 to find plants for his garden.
 The province of Yunnan in South West China has been the source of over 10,000 plants for western gardens.

 Cottage Garden ideas.
-Topiary Yew hedges with topiary box, hornbeam and holly.
+Neat hedge and stone landscaping of paths with topiary Yew hedges with topiary box, hornbeam and holly.
 Rustic Stone Garden paths.

 The topiary hedges at Hidcote create interesting views, but also help to divide the garden into smaller garden rooms.
 Many of these rooms explore different garden design themes.
 Hidcote is a great place to visit for garden design ideas.